akmalhashimk/gate-cs-2026/README.md

 ## License
 - This project is licensed under the MIT License.

-## Ready to ace GATE CSE 2026?
+## Ready to ace GATE CS 2026?
 Start your intelligent preparation journey today!